13 Podzols

 ZX

-2. has firm or greater moist soil strength or has moist or wet penetration resistance of 3100 kPa or more.
+2. Has firm or greater moist soil strength or has moist or wet penetration resistance of 3100 kPa or more.

 PAN PODZOLS